zekebarger/AccuSleep/README.md

 for a full explanation of these functions and the types of input they require.

-**`AccuSleep_GUI`** provides a convenient interface with all of the functions you need, but if you want to batch process many recordings, you can call the required functions yourself.
+**`AccuSleep_GUI`** provides an interface for most of the functions in this package, but if you want to batch process many recordings, you can call the required functions yourself.

 To download the data used for training and testing AccuSleep, please visit